nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

   this sublayer is sometimes called the **upper MAC** and consists of more software-oriented implementations vs. time-critical hardware implementations.

-Next, we provide an design overview of each layer, shown in Figure :ref:`wifi-architecture`.
+Next, we provide a design overview of each layer, shown in Figure :ref:`wifi-architecture`.
+For 802.11be Multi-Link Devices (MLDs), there as many instances of WifiPhy, FrameExchangeManager and ChannelAccessManager as the number of links.

 .. _wifi-architecture: